pseudocoders/GPT-notes/road/crud.md

 These four operations collectively form the basic building blocks for data manipulation in various software applications, web services, and databases.
 They provide a standardized approach for managing data and are widely used in the development of applications that interact with databases or perform data management tasks.

+## API specification

+Here's a simple API specification for a CRUD app in Spring Boot:

+1. Retrieve a specific entity by ID:
+   - Method: GET
+   - Path: `/api/entities/{id}`
+   - Description: Retrieves a specific entity by its ID.
+   - Response: JSON representation of the entity.

+2. Retrieve a paginated list of entities:
+   - Method: GET
+   - Path: `/api/entities`
+   - Description: Retrieves a paginated list of entities.
+   - Query Parameters:
+     - `page` (optional): Specifies the page number (default: 0).
+     - `size` (optional): Specifies the page size (default: 10).
+   - Response: JSON representation of the paginated list of entities.

+3. Insert a new entity:
+   - Method: POST
+   - Path: `/api/entities`
+   - Description: Inserts a new entity.
+   - Request Body: JSON representation of the entity to be inserted.
+   - Response: JSON representation of the inserted entity.

+4. Update an existing entity by ID:
+   - Method: PUT
+   - Path: `/api/entities/{id}`
+   - Description: Updates an existing entity by its ID.
+   - Request Body: JSON representation of the updated entity.
+   - Response: JSON representation of the updated entity.

+5. Delete an entity by ID:
+   - Method: DELETE
+   - Path: `/api/entities/{id}`
+   - Description: Deletes an entity by its ID.
+   - Response: Success message or appropriate status code.

 ## READ

 ### GET